AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 ## Master Configuration
 A _master node_ is an alternative to the blockchain.
 With a master node, the metadata is updated into and retrieved from a dedicated AnyLog node.
- The following is done through the AnyLog CLI.

 * Attaching to the CLI (node name: `master-node`)
 ```shell
 docker attach --detach-keys=ctrl-d master-node
 ```
 * Detaching from Docker container: `ctrl-d`

+Issue the following configuration commands on the AnyLog CLI.

 1. Set license key - this step is redundant if license key was provided in the [docker deployment process](#docker-deployment-process).
 ```anylog